testcontainers/testcontainers-java/docs/supported_languages.md

 # Other Supported Languages

-You can find Testcontainers implemented in other languages:
+Besides *Testcontainers for Java,* you can find Testcontainers implementations for many other languages.
+Please note that not all features that are available in *Testcontainers for Java* might be available in the implementations for other languages yet.

 * [Go](https://golang.testcontainers.org/)
 * [.Net](https://github.com/testcontainers/testcontainers-dotnet)